Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Recap of Local and Commutant Algebras

-An important property satisfied by $\mA$ and $\mC$ is the Double Commutant Theorem (DCT), which states that $\mA$ and $\mC$ are centralizers of each other in the space of all operators over the Hilbert space $\mH$.
-As discussed in \cite{moudgalya2022from}, the DCT has some deep implications when applied to local and commutant algebras, and in principle allows us to exhaustively construct all operators that commute with some set of conserved quantities.
-In particular, given a set of conserved quantities $\{Q_k\}$, it generates an algebra $\mC = \lgen \{Q_k\} \rgen$, which we refer to as the commutant.
-If we are able to determine a set of local generators $\{\hH_\alpha\}$ for its centralizer $\mA$, i.e., if $\mA = \lgen \{\hH_\alpha\} \rgen$, then we can in principle systematically build all local operators that commute with the conserved quantities $\{Q_k\}$ starting from $\{\hH_\alpha\}$.
+An important property satisfied by $\mA$ and $\mC$ is the Double Commutant Theorem (DCT)~\cite{landsman1998lecture, harlow2017, kabernik2021reductions, moudgalya2022from}, which for our purposes is the following statement. \begin{theorem}[DCT] Given a finite-dimensional Hilbert space $\mH$ and an algebra $\mA = \lgen \{\hH_\alpha\} \rgen$ where $\{\hH_\alpha\}$ is a set of Hermitian operators, and its centralizer $\mC$, then $\mA$ is the centralizer of $\mC$. \end{theorem} In other words, the DCT implies that $\mA$ and $\mC$ are centralizers of each other in the space of all operators in the Hilbert space $\mH$.
+The DCT has some deep implications when applied to local and commutant algebras, and in principle allows us to exhaustively construct all operators that commute with some set of conserved quantities~\cite{moudgalya2022from}.
+In particular, given a set of conserved quantities $\{Q_k\}$ that generate a commutant algebra $\mC = \lgen \{Q_k\} \rgen$, if we are able to determine a set of local generators $\{\hH_\alpha\}$ for its centralizer $\mA$, i.e., if $\mA = \lgen \{\hH_\alpha\} \rgen$, then we can in principle exhaustively construct all local operators that commute with the conserved quantities $\{Q_k\}$ starting from $\{\hH_\alpha\}$.
+In the case of $SU(2)$ symmetry, where the algebras are shown in Eq.~(\ref{eq:SU2AC}), this is the statement that \textit{all} $SU(2)$-symmetric can be expressed in terms of the Heisenberg terms $\{\vec{S}_j \cdot \vec{S}_{j+1}\}$, which are the generators of $\mA_{SU(2)}$.
 Locality considerations bring new aspects to the application of the DCT.
-First, given a commutant $\mC$, there is the obvious question whether local generators of $\mA$, the centralizer of $\mC$, exist.
-However, this is not a question that we are concerned about in this work, since we usually start from a local algebra $\mA$ and then determine its commutant $\mC$.
-More importantly for us, given an operator in $\mA$, the DCT does not tell us how many local generators need to be used, nor does it reveal anything about the complexity of the expression, to construct the operator from the generators.
-Nevertheless, if we are only interested in the structure of local operators in $\mA$, which is natural for constructing symmetric Hamiltonians, in several situations we can use the DCT as a tool to constrain their forms, and we discussed some such examples in \cite{moudgalya2022from}.
-For example, when $\mC$ is completely generated by on-site unitary symmetries, we were able to show that all symmetric Hamiltonians (i.e., extensive local operators in the corresponding bond algebra $\mA$) can be expressed as sums of symmetric strictly local operators; and in systems with dynamical symmetries, we showed that \textit{all} symmetric Hamiltonians contain equally spaced towers of states in their spectra.
+First, given a commutant $\mC$, there is the obvious question whether $\mA$ can be generated by local operators; however, we are not concerned about this in this work, since we start from a local algebra $\mA$ and then determine its commutant $\mC$.
+More importantly for us, given an extensive local operator in $\mA$, i.e., a Hamiltonian symmetric under operators in $\mC$, we wish to express it in terms of the local generators of $\mA$.
+The DCT guarantees that an expression exists, and in several situations we can use it to constrain the allowed forms of extensive local operators in $\mA$.
+For example, in \cite{moudgalya2022from} we showed that when $\mC$ is completely generated by on-site unitary symmetries, such as in the $SU(2)$ case of Eq.~(\ref{eq:SU2AC}), all extensive local operators in the corresponding bond algebra $\mA$ (i.e., all symmetric Hamiltonians) can be expressed as sums of symmetric strictly local operators.
+Further, in systems with dynamical symmetries, we proved that \textit{all} extensive local operators contain equally spaced towers of states in their spectra.